The Law Society

 Leisure Property Forum

-Andrew is a Partner in our Construction team and heads up both our Cladding team and our Hotels team.
+Andrew is a Partner in our Construction team and heads up the firm's Building Safety team.

 He has experience of all types of construction dispute, from detailed final account and complex delay claims through to defects caused by poor workmanship and/or negligent design.
 In particular, Andrew has developed specialist expertise in cladding related claims (following the Grenfell Tower tragedy) and claims involving defective M&E systems (for example, heating/ cooling, air conditioning, ventilation, water and drainage).
 He has acted for clients in the Technology and Construction Court, in arbitration and in adjudication.

-He is also Head of the Hotels Group at Forsters and has acted on many high profile hotel developments, including the Café Royal and the Four Seasons Hotel at Ten Trinity Square.
+He has also acted on many high-profile hotel developments on non-contentious and contentious matters, including the Café Royal and the Four Seasons Hotel at Ten Trinity Square.

 Andrew is a member of the Law Society, the Society of Construction Law and the Leisure Property Forum.
-He is recognised as a Band 5 Ranked Lawyer in Chambers UK 2021 for his contentious construction work.
+He is a Ranked Lawyer in the Chambers UK 2023 Guide for his contentious construction work.
+Additionally, he is noted in the current edition of The Legal 500 as Key Lawyer.

 Forsters' Head of Cladding, Andrew Parker, appeared on BBC Newsnight discussing what the Housing Minister Michael Gove meant when he stated earlier this week, on 10 January 2022, that he will be “absolutely willing to use legal rules” to make builders pay for the removal of unsafe cladding from buildings between 11-18 metres.